By Sorsa Editorial

 "https://api.sorsa.io/v3/info?username=elonmusk"

-Sorsa API covers 38 endpoints across user data, tweets, search, verification, communities, lists, and crypto analytics.
-The rate limit is a flat 20 requests per second on all plans.
-Pricing starts at $49/month for 10,000 requests, and batch endpoints like /info-batch (up to 100 profiles) and /tweet-info-bulk (up to 100 tweets) each count as a single request.
-You can test endpoints without writing code using the API playground.
-If you are coming from the official X API, the migration guide covers the switch step by step.
+Sorsa covers 40 endpoints across users, tweets, search, followers, verification, communities, lists, and trends, on a flat 20 requests per second on every plan with no per-endpoint windows.
+Pricing starts at $49 a month for 10,000 requests, batch endpoints like /info-batch (up to 100 profiles) and /tweet-info-bulk (up to 100 tweets) each count as one request, and you can test any endpoint without code in the playground, and the three-minute quickstart gets a first call working with no approval.
+Coming from the official X API, the migration guide maps the switch endpoint by endpoint.

 FAQ